steamroller-airmash/airmash-server/README.md

 ## Building the server

-The quickest way to start a test server is using docker.
+The quickest way to start a test server is using Docker.
 To do this run
 ```
 docker-compose up
 ```